 On the one hand, I am humbled by the talent, commitment, and skill of artists working today in all media and genres.
 I am perpetually amazed by the variety and diversity of the music being played and composed.
 I am inspired by the enthusiasm of people who love it and love to experience it.
 More music (and more different kinds of music) is being written and played in 2017 than at any other point in human history.
 It is an astonishing, overwhelming time to be alive as a person working in the arts.

-On the other hand, our culture is in crisis in many ways.
-Related to my field, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their aesthetic judgment; I see audiences who are bored, confused, disengaged or inattentive; and I meet musicians who question the relevance of what they do in an increasingly hopeless world, or who view themselves as merely doing a job that has no relation either to their inner lives or to the society in which they live.
+On the other hand, our culture is in crisis in many ways, not merely artistic.
+Related to my field, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their aesthetic judgment.
+I see audiences who are bored, confused, disengaged or inattentive.
+I meet musicians who question the relevance of what they do in an increasingly hopeless world, or who view themselves as merely doing a job that has no relation either to their inner lives or to the society in which they live.

 While we are capable of doing important work and being inspired artists, we are also dragged down by aspects of the thorny cultural landscape in which we live.
 For every uniquely courageous performer or composer, there is a correspondingly severe sense in which the various injustices—the economic, political, and practical realities of our society—circumscribe our artistic (and other) choices.

-My goal is to be as much a part of a positive way forward as I can.
+My goal is to be a good citizen, artistically and otherwise.
 I will develop my thoughts about the future of the performance of music—new and old—in the United States and the world through my work as a conductor, interpreter, writer, thinker, and educator.
-Some of this you will see on my website.
-For everything else, I hope you will consider attending my concerts or those of my colleagues.
+Some of this you will see on this website.
+For other things, please consider attending my concerts or those of my colleagues.